ckeditor/ckeditor5/docs/builds/index.md

 		// ------------------------------ Questions -----------------------------------------------

 		'quiz-question-usingFrameworks': {
-			content: 'Do you want integrate CKEditor into an existing React, Vue.js or Angular project?',
+			content: 'Do you want to integrate CKEditor into an existing React, Vue.js or Angular project?',
 			hint: 'CKEditor 5 comes with ready-to-use <a href="#frameworks-integration">adapters</a> for popular front–end frameworks.
 You can use them to quickly bootstrap your project.',
 			buttons: [
 				getDecisionButtonDefinition( true, 'quiz-resolution-usingFrameworks' ),